tucats/ego/LANGUAGE.md

 The result is that `b` will contain the array ["this", "is", "a", "test"]

 ### strings.Join

-The `Join` function joins together an array of strings with a separator tring.
+The `Join` function joins together an array of strings with a separator string.
 The separator is placed between items, but not at the start or end of the resulting string.